OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/mcapdom.md

 ---
 title: mcapdom
-description: The mcapdom documentation page presents an outline of how to display an asset's percentage share of the total crypto circulating market cap.
+description: "The mcapdom documentation page presents an outline of how to display" an asset's percentage share of the total crypto circulating market cap.
 It includes usage and parameters specifically for frequency interval, initial date, and end date.